 - Prime Video Channels: Go to Manage your Prime Video Channels and sign in to your Amazon account.
 If your HBO subscription has been canceled, there will be a subscription end date (and there won't be a Cancel Channel option).

-- Samsung: Sign in to your Samsung account at payon.tv and then from the Purchase History menu, choose Subscriptions.
+- Samsung: Sign in to your Samsung account at samsungcheckout.com and then from the Purchase History menu, choose Subscriptions.
 Find HBO Max and choose Unsubscribe (if available).
 See also: Samsung's cancellation steps.

 - YouTube TV: Sign in to your YouTube TV account at tv.youtube.com.
 Choose your profile picture, then Settings and Membership.
 Choose the checkmark next to HBO Max (if available), and then choose Agree.

 - WarnerMedia Direct, LLC: Open HBO Max on your phone, tablet or computer.
-Go to your Profile, choose Billing Information and then Manage Subscription.
-If your subscription has been cancelled, but hasn't expired you'll see the option to resume your subscription (and if your subscription has expired, you'll see the option to renew).
+Go to your Profile, choose Subscription and then Manage Subscription.
+If your subscription has been canceled, but hasn't expired you'll see the option to resume your subscription (if your subscription has expired, you'll see the option to renew).
 Need help?
 See Manage WarnerMedia subscription.

 - TV or mobile provider: Sign in to your TV or mobile provider account to check the status of your HBO Max subscription.
 If you need help doing this, contact your provider.

 To see if you have more than one account, do the following:

 - Open HBO Max on each device that you use (phone, tablet, TV, computer).

 - Phone or tablet: Tap the Profile icon (bottom edge on phones, left edge on tablets), choose the Settings icon (upper left), and then choose Account.